alanng10/class-lang/Docue/Article/Word/a.md

 Word "detail" has meaning that is sub info.

+Word "comment" has meaning that is comment info.

 Word "tool" has meaning that is be used.

 Word "node" has meaning that is entity.